 Tell the organization to not share your name, address, and phone number with others, and ask to receive no postal mail from them or any other party except for that necessary to serve your account.

 This tactic includes buying club cards at grocery or discount stores.
 Most organizations are becoming more aware of individual privacy rights and have options in place where you can refuse mail and phone calls and disallow sharing your address.
 You just have to ask.

 TACTIC: Avoid entering contests or drawings where you supply your name and address.

 Just make it a policy to never do this--you'll save time, energy, and the hassle of being on another mailing list.
 Might you lose out on valuable prizes?
 Sure, but you'll definitely lose out on scams and junk mail.

 Electronic mail is a new frontier for direct marketing.
 Email marketers usually can send out vast amounts of unsolicited electronic mail (called "spam") very easily.

 The trick to dealing with unwanted email is to filter out first what you want, then quickly deal with or delete the junk that is left.

-TACTIC: If you receive electronic mail, use email reading software that can filter your incoming mail into folders.
+TACTIC: If you receive electronic mail, use email reading software or Web-based mail that can filter your incoming mail.

 Using the features of the software, set up this procedure: